Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 from Pixabay that evokes the journey and supernatural elements of the novel.
 - Via media queries, the background image, navigation bar, and page title will change orientation, from portrait to landscape, depending on the size of the screen.
+- As stated above, index.html contains a hamburger-style dropdown navigation bar on smaller devices for a cleaner aesthetic.
+The homepage navigation changes its design arrangement to make best use of the device on which it appears.
+For example, on laptops, the homepage image appears as a landscape image with the title and sub-title in the Lato font and the navigation links appearing in the top-right corner in
+Amatic SC.
+The same is true of tablets when index.html is viewed in a landscape view with the device held horizontally.
+However, when index.html is viewed as a portrait image on most tablets (i.e. not larger tablets like the iPad Pro), with the device held vertically, the homepage utilizes the burger-style menu with the navigation links in the Amatic SC font and the page title and sub-title in Lato.
+For smartphones, the page title appears in Lato, the sub-title in Amatic SC and the navigation links in the burger-style dropdown in Lato, given that those links would be less legible when smaller when written in Amatic SC in the the dropdown.

 **about.html**